dynamicslab/SINDy-PI/DoublePendulum/ReadMe.md

 ![](Images/Double_Pendulum_DL.jpg)
 # How to run

---Please run the "DoublePendulum_Main.m" to identify the EOM of the mounted double pendulum.
+* Please run the "DoublePendulum_Main.m" to identify the EOM of the mounted double pendulum.